sueherrera30/melp-webApplication/README.md

 # melp-webApplication

+warning!

+This is part of the plan that i tried to follow, but because the rush and lack of time I was not able to finished.
+You will find the whole data information in the console  by clicking the name of the restaurant.

+////////////////////////////////////////////////

 This is a web application which shows the best restaurants of the city.
 They are orded by rating and alphabetically and you could find the main information of the restaurant.